natancabral/pdfkit-table/README.md

   // the magic
   doc.table( table, options, callback ); // is a Promise to async/await function

-  // if your run express.js server:
+  // if your run express.js server
-  // HTTP response only to show pdf
+  // to show PDF on navigator
   // doc.pipe(res);

   // done!